RonilsonRDG/Be-The-Hero/README.md

 # Be-The-Hero
-Aplicação Criada com intuito de facilitar a doação para ONGS cadastradas.
-FrontEnd, BackEnd e Mobile.

-<a href="https://mega.nz/#!WlxCHAZD!Ic6pQmOgAgnuloBmnAwj2FHEB_i_4AX1OeO--dMpP_E">Download do apk para Android</a>

-O projeto foi desenvolvido na 11º Semana Omnistack ministrado pela Rocketseat no 1º semestre de 2019.

-Linguagens Utilizadas:

-NodeJs
-ReactJs
-React Native
+Application created in order to facilitate donation to registered NGOs.
+FrontEnd, BackEnd and Mobile.

+<a href="https://mega.nz/#!WlxCHAZD!Ic6pQmOgAgnuloBmnAwj2FHEB_i_4AX1OeO--dMpP_E"> Download the apk for Android </a>

+The project was developed in the 11th Omnistack Week given by Rocketseat in the 1st semester of 2019.

 <ul>
-<h3>Tecnologias e ferramentas envolvidas no projeto:</h3>
+<h3>Technologies and tools involved in the project:</h3>
 <li>Node.js</li>
 <li>ReactJs</li>
 <li>React Native</li>